campanam/BaitsTools/README.md

 * Kept: Whether the bait was retained in the final filtered set.

 ### Sequence Annotations
-BaitsTools reserves the the "#" character for program-specific FASTA/FASTQ annotations.
+BaitsTools reserves the "#" character for program-specific FASTA/FASTQ annotations.
 Append these annotations to end of sequence headers.
 The following annotations are currently available:
 `#circ`: Appending this annotation denotes that a sequence is circular.
 Otherwise the sequence is assumed to be linear.
 `#bed`: Appending this annotation changes the absolute BED starting coordinate from the default of 0 to the specified coordinate (e.g. "#bed80" changes the starting coordinate to 80).
 This annotation only affects the [tilebaits](#tilebaits) and [aln2baits](#aln2baits) subcommands.
 If the `variant` definition is used in aln2baits, the absolute BED coordinates will be given relative to the first sequence in the alignment.
 `#loc`: Appending this annotation determines the locus alignment to which a sequence belongs (e.g. "#locSLCA42" assigns the sequence to locus SLCA42).
 This annotation allows [aln2baits](#aln2baits) to process alignments from multiple loci simultaneously.